Established, December 9, 1976

 i.) to act on behalf of the Association, in between general assemblies,

 iii.) to approve new membership of the Association, and

 3. Term of Office

-It shall be from the conclusion of one biennial meeting to the conclusion of the next.
+It shall be from January 1st following one biennial meeting to December 31, following the next biennial meeting.
 Except for the General Secretary, members are eligible for re-election for one consecutive term only.

 4. Institutional Nature of Office

 Membership on the Executive Committee is taken up by the institution and not the individual serving as its president.
 Therefore, if the president of an institution serving as a member of the Executive Committee steps down from his/her post as college/university president, then, pending the approval of the Executive Committee, that institution's next president shall serve for the remainder of the term on the Executive committee.